davidtchiu/davidtchiu.github.io/teaching/cs261/hwk7.city/index.md

                                 //    Tacoma (219346), Spokane (228989), Seattle (737015)]
         ```

     2. `public City medianCity()`: This method returns city with the median population.
 Let's say there are 5 cities stored in the tree, ordered by population.
 The median city is the one that would appear third in sorted order.
-In case of an even number of cities, return the smaller one.
-This method is easy to write using the new `get()` method we added previously.
+In case of an even number of cities, where there's a tie for the middle, return the smaller one to the left of the middle.
+This method is easy to write using the new `get(index)` method we added previously.
+If you did this right, it should just be a couple-liner.

         ```java
         System.out.println(tracker.medianCity());
         // Bellevue (151854)
         ```

     3. `public int numCitiesBelow(int population)`: This method returns the number of cities with a population strictly less than the given population.
-It seems like you should be using `getRank()` here, but inputs a City object.
-Ah -- use the 1-argument City constructor to create a "dummy" city with this population to input into `getRank()`!
+It seems like you should be using `getRank(city)` here, but inputs a `City` object.
+Ah -- use the 1-argument City constructor to create a "dummy" city with the given population to input into `getRank(city)`.
+If you did this right, it should just be a one-liner.

         ```java
         System.out.println(tracker.numCitiesBelow(200000);
-        // 4  <--- That is: Olympia, Redmond, Bellingham, Bellevue!
+        // 4  <--- (That is: Olympia, Redmond, Bellingham, Bellevue!)
         ```

     4. `public List<City> citiesInRange(int lower, int upper)`: This method returns a list of cities with a population that's between `lower` and `upper`, inclusive.
+If you did this right, it should just be a one-liner.

         ```java
         System.out.println(tracker.citiesInRange(80000, 230000));
         // [Bellingham (92489), Bellevue (151854), Tacoma (219346), Spokane (228989)]
         ```

     5. `public List<City> kNearestCities(int population, int k)`: This method implements the famous **"K-Nearest Neighbors (kNN)"** search routine.
 This method returns a list of `k` cities whose populations are closest to the given population.
 If `k` is greater than the number of cities in the tracker, then all cities should be listed in the order from nearest to farthest from the given population.
+This one take a bit more work than the previous few methods.
+I would start by getting the rank of a dummy city with the given population, to see where it would be located.
+Next, "widen" your search to the left and to the right of that location until `k` cities are identified.

         ```java
         System.out.println("k = 3, " + tracker.kNearestCities(0, 3));